Canada Gazette, Part I, Volume 152, Number 19: COPYRIGHT BOARD

-Proposed Statement of Royalties to Be Collected for the Reproduction of Sound Recordings, in Canada, in Connection with Over-the-Air Radio Broadcasting Operations, for the Years 2014 to 2016
+Proposed Statement of Royalties to Be Collected for the Reproduction of Musical Works, of Sound Recordings and of Performers' Performances

-In accordance with the provisions of the same section, the Board hereby gives notice that prospective users or their representatives who wish to object to the statement may file written objections with the Board, at the address indicated below, within 60 days of the publication hereof, that is no later than June 19, 2013.
+In accordance with the provisions of the same section, the Board hereby gives notice that prospective users or their representatives who wish to object to the proposed statement of royalties may file written objections with the Board, at the address indicated below, within 60 days of the publication hereof, that is, no later than July 11, 2018.

 56 Sparks Street, Suite 800